40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 Oneʻuli Black Sand Beach (Mākena State Park)

-6. Molokai Sea Cliffs Helicopter Tour (Maui)
+9. Molokai Sea Cliffs Helicopter Tour (Maui)

 When you think of Maui helicopter tours, break them up into two categories.

-First, there are helicopter tours that focus solely on Maui, including the Haleakalā Crater, the Hāna Rainforest, and the West Maui Mountains.
-But second, and perhaps this is the category that people don’t consider, there are helicopter tours that leave out of Maui to fly around the Molokai sea cliffs, the tallest sea cliffs in the world!
+First, there are helicopter tours that focus solely on Maui, including the Haleakalā Crater, the Hāna Rainforest, and the West Maui Mountains, but second, and perhaps this is the category that people don’t consider, there are helicopter tours that leave out of Maui to fly around the Molokai sea cliffs, the tallest sea cliffs in the world!
 In fact, all helicopter tours that fly along the Molokai sea cliffs leave out of Maui, meaning that it’s truly a Maui-only adventure!

 Overall, I can tell you from personal experience exploring the ruggedness and sheer beauty of the Molokai sea cliffs, that a helicopter tour along the remote cliffs, valleys, and waterfalls of the North Shore of Molokai is second to none!

-7. Haleakalā National Park (Sunrise & Sunset)
+10. Haleakalā Summit (Sunrise & Sunset)

 Watching the sunrise from the summit of Haleakalā, also called the 'House of the Sun,' is, without a doubt, one of the best things to do on Maui!